ZoneMinder/zmeventnotification/docs/_build/html/_sources/index.rst.txt

 :doc:`guides/faq`
         FAQ covering common scenarios/issues :doc:`guides/developers`
-        If you want to use the event server to make your own app/client
+        If you want to use the Event Notification Server to make your own app/client